aleksandr-m/struts2-actionflow/README.md

 ## Example Usage

-1. Install it by adding this plug-in dependency to your POM or by copying jar into /WEB-INF/lib directory.
+1. Install it by adding this plugin dependency to your POM or by copying jar into /WEB-INF/lib directory.
 2. Make your action package extend `actionflow-default` package.
 3. Add `<param name="actionFlowStep">` parameters to actions you want to include in action flows.
 (NOTE: the action must have an input result!)
 4. Use `next` and `prev` actions in JSP to move between wizard steps.